RAUNAK-PANDEY/TinderDog/README.md

 # TinderDog
-## Simple and responsive Website using HTML , CSS , Bootstrap 4.0.0
+## Simple and responsive Website using HTML , CSS and Bootstrap 4.0.0